The 'Dirty Shot'. Absinthe, tequila and chili powder.

 This news story about a British woman in Greece on holiday who had to be rushed to hospital after partaking a drink made of a mixture of Baileys, chilli, tequila, absinthe, ouzo, vodka, cider, and gin.

-Pruno is made in prisons, and basically consists of whatever a convict can get his hands on that will ferment, including ketchup, fruits, crumbled bread, anything, mixed together and allowed to ferment in a plastic bag, inside his cell's toilet (basically the only place he might get away with hiding it for an extended period.)
+Pruno is made in American prisons, and basically consists of whatever a convict can get his hands on that will ferment, including ketchup, fruits, crumbled bread, anything, mixed together and allowed to ferment in a plastic bag, inside his cell's toilet (basically the only place he might get away with hiding it for an extended period.)